Fireonik/python_tkinterGUI_Timers_and_Multithreading/README.md

            seconds into time format, encountered memory leaks, reworked multithreading to eliminate all leaks (yet still didnt figure out how looped creation-destruction of the thread causes it), cleaned up the code a bit, added a few comments, fixed a few problems in the code

+nov 30:    strange bug already wasted abyss of time and looks like it is going to waste another